lsattr -El inet0 -a route

 For hostroutes the keyword

-command to set a static route.
+route command to set a static route.
 But this way you don't get it back after reboot.
 To make a route persistent you need to change inet0.
 First check which routes are already set:

 # lsattr -El inet0 -a route